|Home > Resources > IT > Campus E-mail PolicyRockford University E-mail Policy

 The Rockford University e-mail system is considered an official means of communication, and all members of the campus community are expected to check their e-mail on a regular basis.
 E-mail accounts will be created and deleted according to the Account Management Policy.

-The e-mail messages express the views of the individual author and may not reflect the views or opinions of the College as a whole.
+The e-mail messages express the views of the individual author and may not reflect the views or opinions of the University as a whole.

 - Students will be referred to the Office of Student Life and the Assistant Dean of Students;

-- Faculty will be referred to the Department Chair, Division Chair and/or Dean of the College;
+- Faculty will be referred to the Department Chair, Division Chair and/or Dean of the University;

 - Staff will be referred to their immediate manager, and/or their Vice President;

 - Human Resources will take appropriate action as outlined in the electronic resources policy for Faculty and Staff.

 Rockford University provides students, staff, and faculty the ability to send messages to the entire campus community using a public distribution list (one of the "All” lists).
 These types of messages are also called Broadcast Messages.
 Whenever possible think.rockford.edu should be used in lieu of a Broadcast Message.